Azure/azure-event-hubs/samples/DotNet/Azure.Messaging.EventHubs/ManagedIdentityWebApp/README.md

 # Managed Service Identity sample #
+This sample provides a web application that you can use to send/receive events to/from an event hub using a managed identity.

 To use this sample, do the following steps:

 1. Create an Event Hubs namespace and an event hub.